xversial/Foundation-Platform/docs/overview/index.md

 - [Requirements](platform/overview#requirements)
 - [License](platform/overview#license)

 Cartalyst's Platform application provides a very flexible and extensible way of building your custom application.

 It gives you a basic installation to get you quick-started with content management, themeable views, application extensions and much more.

 Pretty much everything on Platform can be extended and overwritten so you can add your own functionality.

 Platform is not just another CMS, it's a starting point for you to build your application providing the tools you need to get the job done as easy as possible.

 ### Flexibility

 ---

-The main goal of Platform was flexibility.
+The main goal of Platform is flexibility.
 Platform aims to be as unobtrusive to your application as possible, while providing all the features to make it awesome and **save you time**.
 The `app` folder is almost identical to a stock-standard Laravel 4 `app` folder, with a few registered service